Halo is a minor DC Comics super-heroine, chiefly associated with the Outsiders super-team.

 The accidental merger allowed the Aurakle to revive the corpse as a partially light-based hybrid.
 However, the shock rendered the alien mostly amnesiac.

 (The first super-hero on Earth — a direct ancestor of the Bulleteer (Alix Harrower) — was also called Aurakles.
-Since there seldom are coincidences in comic books, I’d imagine there’s a link.)
+Since there seldom are coincidences in superhero comic books, I’d imagine there’s a link.)

 History (part 3)